See more remote resources for connecting from home.

 Review Recording and Privacy Concerns: FAQ to learn about laws, policies, and standards governing recorded class activity.

-- Remote real-time classrooms: Choose from the following videoconferencing services to conduct your lectures and classroom interactions in real time.
+Online, real-time classrooms: Choose from the following videoconferencing services when you need to provide your lectures and classroom interactions in real time to students online.

 - Use Zoom to host a lecture with chat rooms, polling, webinars, and mobile collaboration.
-For more information, watch Schedule and launch Zoom within Canvas (video, 8:36).
+For more information, watch Using Zoom in Canvas (video, 1:00:00).

 - Use Microsoft Teams to create channels, host or join meetings, chat, collaborate on Team Files, and more.

-Accommodate student needs: Consider how students and faculty with disabilities will be affected by the shift to online instruction.
-Review remote instruction best practices, and contact accessibility@umich.edu with questions or to request help from the Accessibility Team at the Office for Institutional Equity and ITS.
+Accommodate student needs: Consider how students and faculty with disabilities will interact with and use the technology.
+Review remote instruction best practices, and contact us by using our accessibility contact form with questions or to request help from the Accessibility Team.

 Communicate with Students Online